 Finally-as noted earlier-a productive body of research is now emerging on the neuropsychological and psychobiological correlates of perceived rejection.
 This body of work is not associated with a specific person or named group of persons, but rather is derivative from the neurosciences, especially from research dealing with the genetic, neurological, and physiological underpinnings of perceived rejection.
-The research shows clearly that the pain and suffering associated with perceived rejection is no mere epiphenomenon, but rather has a measurable impact by itself on the physical, psychological, and social development of children and others (e.g., Eisenberger, 2015; MacDonald & Jensen-Campbell, 2011; Van Harmelen, et al, 2011).
+The research shows clearly that the emotional pain associated with perceived rejection is no mere epiphenomenon, but rather has a measurable impact by itself on the physical, psychological, and social development of children and adults (e.g., Eisenberger, 2015; MacDonald & Jensen-Campbell, 2011; Van Harmelen, et al, 2010).

 All these bodies of work, except Rohner's, focus heavily-though not exclusively-on European Americans.
 However, at least three important programs of international acceptance-rejection research also exist.
-First, with the construction and validation of a self-report questionnaire called-in English-the EMBU (Perris, Jacobsson, Lindstrym, von Knorring, & Perris, 1980), Perris, Emmelkamp, and others launched a productive European and cross-cultural comparative program of research on the psychological effects of parental acceptance-rejection (Arrindell, Gerlsma, Vandereycken, Hageman, & Daeseleire, 1998; Emmelkamp & Hecrus, 1988; Penelo, Viladrich, & Domenech, 2012; Perris, Arrindell, & Eisemann, 1994; Perris et al., 1985; Perris, Arrindell, Perris, Eisemann, van der Ende, & von Knorring, 1986).
-Second, a somewhat lessdeveloped body of international research is that of Parker and associates, working primarily in Australia and England, and using the parental bonding instrument (PBI) (Parker, 1983a, 1983b, 1984, 1986; Parker, & Barnett, 1988; Parker, Tupling, & Brown, 1979; Torgersen, & Alnaes, 1992).
-Finally, beginning in the 1990's Chen and colleagues have been developing a productive series of longitudinal and cross-sectional studies primarily in The People's Republic of China and Canada on issues surrounding both maternal and paternal acceptance and rejection (Chen, Hastings, Rubin, Chen, Cen, & Stewart, 1998; Chen, Liu, & Li, 2000; Chen, Wu, Chen, Wang, & Cen, 2001; Zhao, Chen, & Wang, 2015).
-Among these programs of research on interpersonal acceptance-rejection, the work of Rohner and colleagues-drawing initially from PARTheory and now from IPARTheory and its associated measures-is best known internationally, and is the most highly developed.
+First, with the construction and validation of a selfreport questionnaire called-in English-the EMBU (Perris, Jacobsson, Lindstrvm, von Knorring, & Perris, 1980), Perris, Emmelkamp, and others launched a productive European and cross-cultural comparative program of research on the psychological effects of parental acceptance-rejection (Arrindell et al., 1998; Emmelkamp & Hecrus, 1988; Penelo et al., 2012; Perris, Arrindell, & Eisemann, 1994; Perris et al., 1985; Perris, Arrindell, Perris, Eisemann, van der Ende, & von Knorring, 1986).
+Second, a somewhat less- developed body of international research is that of Parker and associates, working primarily in Australia and England, and using the parental bonding instrument (PBI) (Parker, 1983a, 1983b, 1984, 1986; Parker, & Barnett, 1988; Parker et al., 1979; Torgersen, & Alnaes, 1992).
+Finally, beginning in the 1990's Chen and colleagues have developed a productive series of longitudinal and cross-sectional studies primarily in The People's Republic of China and Canada on issues surrounding both maternal and paternal acceptance and rejection (Chen.
+Hastings, Rubin, Chen, Cen, & Stewart, 1998; Chen, Liu, & Li, 2000; Chen, Wu, Chen, Wang, & Cen, 2001; Zhao et al., 2015).
+Among these programs of research on interpersonal acceptance-rejection, the work of Rohner and colleagues-drawing initially from PARTheory and now from IPARTheory and its associated measures-is best known internationally and is the most highly developed.